satuhalinen/electronic-devices-jest/3_get_All_products_By_typeTestcases.md

 ### Test 4. missing parameter

-If a parameter searchValue is missing, an exception `'missing parameter'` is thrown.
+An exception `'missing parameter'` is thrown.